imadgohar/Rotated_BB_Annotations/README.md

 Detecting surface defects on Wind Turbine Blades (WTBs) from remotely sensed images is a crucial step toward automated visual inspection.
 Typical object detection algorithms use standard bounding boxes to locate defects on WTBs.
 However, Oriented Bounding Boxes (OBBs) have been shown in cases of satellite imagery, to provide more precise localization of object regions and actual orientation.
 Existing WTB datasets do not depict defects using OBBs and this causes the lack of useful orientational information.
 In this paper, we consider OBBs for WTB surface defect detection through two publicly available datasets, introducing new annotations to the community.
 Baselines were constructed on state-of-the-art rotated object detectors, demonstrating considerable promise and known gaps that can be addressed in the future.
 We present a comprehensive analysis of their performances including ablation study and discussions on the importance of angular disparity between OBBs.

 Standard Bounding Box vs. Oriented Bounding Box:

 ![bb_comparison](https://github.com/imadgohar/Rotated_BB_Annotations/assets/45845910/9bc8363d-d253-4c64-8f52-9dab49be37c9)

 ## Advantages Over standard BBox
-- OBB localization is more tigter than standard BB
+- OBB localization is more tighter than standard BB
 - Help in reducing overlapping areas
 - Better for dense objects